Get an Instant Quote for a Block of Flats

 What does buildings insurance for flats cover?

-This may vary depending on your insurance provider, but generally, it covers the structure of your property against several risks that typically include damage or loss caused by flood, fire, storm, theft and subsidence (not all insurance policies cover the latter as standard).
+This may vary depending on your insurance provider.
+Generally, it covers the structure of your property against several risks that typically include damage or loss caused by flood, fire, storm, theft and subsidence (not all insurance policies cover the latter as standard).

-In addition to the basic buildings insurance, a block policy can employers’ liability cover for domestic and maintenance employees and, very importantly for leaseholders, cover for fixtures and fittings (things such as bathrooms, fitted kitchens and wardrobes).
+In addition to the basic buildings insurance, a block policy can include employers’ liability cover for domestic and maintenance employees.
+Importantly for leaseholders, it should also provide cover for fixtures and fittings (things such as bathrooms, fitted kitchens and wardrobes).

 If the property is let, the policy can include loss of rent cover and rent guarantee.

-Block buildings insurance or landlord’s building insurance is usually based on a standard building insurance contract.
+Block buildings insurance or landlord building insurance is usually based on a standard building insurance contract.
 The perils covered will be almost identical to a standard policy.
-Still, of course, the insurers will note that the property is tenanted and there will be specific additional covers and restrictions on the policy wording.
+However, the insurer will note that the property is tenanted and will therefore include specific additional covers and restrictions in the policy wording.

 Block of flats contents cover

-We can offer cover for contents in common areas such as shared halls and landings and if required, landlords insurance can also cover the contents that you provide to your tenants such as furnishings, carpeting etc.
+We can offer cover for contents in common areas, such as shared halls and landings.
+If required, landlord insurance can also cover the contents that you provide to your tenants, such as furnishings and carpeting.

 Do I need blocks of flats insurance?

-Even if the property is not mortgaged, you should consider how you would pay for any costs if you didn’t have insurance place – in the worst-case scenario, could you afford to take the financial hit if your building was destroyed or one of your tenants claimed against for you for loss or damage?
+Even if the property is not mortgaged, you should consider how you would pay for any costs if you didn’t have insurance in place.
+In the worst-case scenario, could you afford to take the financial hit if your building was destroyed or one of your tenants claimed against you for loss or damage?

-If you own the freehold of a block of flats, then typically you will be responsible for insuring the building – i.e., freeholder buildings insurance You may also be responsible for the maintenance and service of the building, which are not covered by your block of flats insurance.
+If you own the freehold of a block of flats, then typically you will be responsible for insuring the building using freeholder buildings insurance.
+You may also be responsible for the maintenance and service of the building, which are not covered by your block of flats insurance.

 Can I insure more than one block of flats under a policy?

-Yes, at UKinsuranceNET we are pleased to provide cover for a portfolio of properties.
-The benefits of having a block building insurance policy include significant discounts, reduced administration and, common renewal dates where many properties are insured under the same policy.
+Yes.
+At UKinsuranceNET, we are pleased to provide cover for a portfolio of properties.
+The benefits of having a block building insurance policy include: significant discounts, reduced administration, and common renewal dates if several properties are insured under the same policy.

-Due to our excellent relationship with many large UK insurers, at UKinsuranceNET we are privileged to have been granted "Delegated Authority" status with many UK insurance companies.
+We have an excellent relationship with many of the large UK insurers.
+We are also privileged to have been granted “Delegated Authority” status with many UK insurance companies.

 We have obtained schemes specially tailored to suit block policies and often provide cover that is not included in a standard policy.
 Unlike many other insurance providers’ policies, ours automatically give cover for fixtures and fittings.